 To get out of Camp O’Donnell, Joe volunteered to go out on a work detail to rebuild the bridges they had destroyed during the withdrawal into Bataan.
 250 POWs arrived at Calauan on May 10, from there, the POWs were divided up into detachments and sent to different barrios.
 In Joe’s case, he was sent to a sawmill near Lipa Batangas.
 Joe recalled that he and the other POWs slept on the ground.
 He also said that each POW had to pick up a log and carry it to the mill.

-It was at Lipa Batangas that Joe and his fellow POW’s had one of the few moments that could be described as humorous.
+On the detail, Joe and his fellow POWs had one of the few moments that could be described as humorous.
 The POWs had been working in the hot sun and wanted a break.
 Joe being the brave one went up to the Japanese officer in charge of the detail and in his poor Japanese, asked the officer for a break for the POWs.
 The officer did not respond.
 Joe returned to his fellow POWs cursing in English and Polish about the officer.

 Later in the day, an American sergeant escaped.
 During the escape, a Japanese soldier had been killed.
 The Japanese had forty Filipinos and seven GIs lined up.
 A Japanese lieutenant had a hat with 22 pieces of paper in it.
 He came up to Joe and the POWs he was with and told each man to pull out a sheet of paper.
 Three sheets of paper had “Xs” on them.
 He told them that the men who pulled out the sheets with the “Xs” would be killed.
 Another lieutenant, who went to the school in the U. S. came by and asked what was going on, when he found out, he said to the first Japanese officer that Joe and the other POWs had been with him and would not be executed.

-He remained on the detail until September 8 when the POWs were sent to Cabanatuan which had opened to replace Camp O’Donnell.
-The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
-Camp 2 did not have an adequate water supply and was closed.
-It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-The Japanese wanted them to be separated from the Bataan POWs.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camps 3 was later consolidated into Camp 1.
+He remained on the detail until September 8th when the POWs were sent to Cabanatuan which had opened to replace Camp O’Donnell.
+Cabanatuan was actually three camps.
+Camp 1 was where most of the men who captured on Bataan and took part in the march were held.
+Camp 2 did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1 on October 30th.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 After arriving in the camp, Joe began to suffer from hemorrhoids and was put into Zero Ward on Tuesday, September 9, 1942.
-He recalled that he was surrounded by men dying.
+He recalled that he was surrounded by dying men.
 To get out of the ward, Joe would take a walk.
 It would take him four hours to walk a block and four more to walk back.
-He was finally discharged on Friday, October 16.
+He was finally discharged on Friday, October 16th.